PepikVaio/reMarkable_Diacritics_CS/README.md

 ### Installation
 Just open the link on your iPhone.

+### Usage
+Ideally, set a shortcut for tapping the back of the iPhone.

+[![YouTube](https://img.shields.io/badge/video-YouTube-red)](https://youtu.be/11kzIVPvCu0?si=rPG1BSNr1YD6hQeM)

-### Help
+## Help
 Create issues if you find a problem.
-* Ideally, set a shortcut for tapping the back of the iPhone.

-[![YouTube](https://img.shields.io/badge/video-YouTube-red)](https://youtu.be/11kzIVPvCu0?si=rPG1BSNr1YD6hQeM)

 ## Version history
 2024